material-components/material-components-web/packages/mdc-textfield/helper-text/README.md

 # Text Field Helper Text

 The helper text provides supplemental information and/or validation messages to users.
-It appears and disappears on input field focus and blur respectively by default when using the TextField JS component.
-If you’d like the helper text to always be visible, add the `mdc-text-field-helptext--persistent` modifier class to the element.
+It appears on input field focus and disappears on input field blur by default, or it can be persistent.

 ## Design & API Documentation